boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    functions.
 Also shown are PEs that have links to the DCs.
 The PEs belong to the provider network.
 Other details of the provider network, such as P-routers and transit links are not shown.
-Also details of the DC infrastructure in customer sites, such as switches and routers are not shown.
+Also details of the DC infrastructure in customer sites, such as switches and routers, are not shown.

    The 5G NSO is aware of the existence of the network functions and their